EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
--Codebase is placed on github.com
+-Codebase is placed on github.com, under the Eumetnet organisation term.

 *Acceptance criteria:*